-The proposed framework is quite flexible and, therefore, could be employed to study symbolism of the clothing of kings in Ghana since it incorporates the that takes the form of symbols used by individuals as tools for social interaction (Marshall et al., 2004).
+The proposed framework is quite flexible and, therefore, could be employed to study symbolism of the clothing of kings in Ghana since it incorporates the basic components of communication.
+Clothing in the model is the silent language that takes the form of symbols used by individuals as tools for social interaction (Marshall et al., 2004).
 Clothing symbols express ideas, thoughts or opinions; they provide information to onlookers.
 Clothing symbols are, however, not static.
 They assume meanings depending on where, when and how the clothing are worn and who wears them.
 The model works in line with the dramaturgy approach of symbolic interaction.
 The sender in an environment (geographical and ethnic area) uses clothing as a prop in a particular social context (festival, installation, outdooring and mortuary rites) to communicate with the receiver.
 The advantage of this model is that it puts all the components and concepts within a communication paradigm, which is the focus of this study.